-Set sail on the MS Serenissima, a classic small cruise ship taking only 95 passengers.
-From Athens to Valletta, journey across the Eastern Mediterranean along the coastlines of Albania, Montenegro and Italy and explore medical and military history that spans thousands of years.
-Hear about ancient pharmacology, how religion and medicine co-existed in the ancient world, plagues and sailors, and WWII battles from your expert lecturers on board; Natasha McEnroe, Simon Chaplin, Briony Hudson and Michael Crumplin.
+Set sail on Callisto, a classic small cruise ship taking only 34 passengers.
+From Valletta to Athens, journey across the Eastern Mediterranean along the coastlines of Italy, Albania and Greece and explore medical and military history that spans thousands of years.
+Hear about ancient pharmacology, how religion and medicine co-existed in the ancient world, plagues and sailors from your expert onboard lecturers, Natasha McEnroe and Simon Chaplin.

-Throughout the cruise enjoy private excursions that delve beyond the ordinary.
-Cruise the Corinth Canal from Athens, visiting Delphi en route; explore ancient ruins from Butrint to Taormina; walk around medieval and Renaissance towns that effortlessly exude charm, and relax over delicious Italian lunches.
+Throughout the cruise enjoy private excursions that take you beyond the everyday.
+Cruise from dramatic Valetta Harbour through the Aeolian Islands and the Straits of Messina and along the Corinth Canal to Athens, visiting Delphi en route.
+Explore ancient ruins from Butrint to Taormina; wander around medieval and Renaissance towns that have charmed for centuries and relax over delicious Italian lunches.

 There is a pre-cruise extension to Malta, focusing on Malta's military and medical history.
 Delve into the long history of this island, which has been fought over for centuries.

 There will be a post-tour extension to Athens and the Peloponnese, led by Briony Hudson, that will explore the history of the area.
 Visits include the Acropolis, Nemea, Mycenae and Epidaurus.
 Explore the seaside town of Tolo - where you will spend two nights - as well as Nafplio, one of the prettiest Greek towns.